MiguelEA/nudec_BSM/README.md

 The Mathematica version contains the following scripts:

-* ``Neff_SM.nb`` : Contains several illustrations of how to import and run the modules in Mathematica
+* ``Neff_SM.nb`` : Contains several illustrations of how to import and run the modules in Mathematica.

 * ``BasicModules_source/nudec_v2.m`` : Mathematica package file (see also notebook with same name).

 ## Pre-tabulated data

 Stored under ``BasicModules_data/``.
-This includes electron mass dependent coefficients for neutrino interaction rates, as well as the interacting QED pressure and its first two derivatives.
+This includes electron mass dependent (linear response) coefficients for neutrino interaction rates, as well as the interacting QED pressure (as a function of temperature, up to order e<sup>5</sup>) and its first two derivatives.
 See sec.8 of [2511.XXXXX](https://arxiv.org/abs/2511.XXXXX).